marielandryceo/Hempoxy/README.md

 # Hempoxy
-Abstract: Hempoxy is a novel hemp-based nanocomposite material made from integrating hemp nanosheets in a unique hemp epoxy made from hemp oil, hemp lignin and other hemp components.
-# Hempoxy

 **Hempoxy** is an innovative, sustainable nanocomposite material engineered by integrating hemp nanosheets into a unique hemp-based epoxy matrix.
 Our epoxy is formulated primarily from hemp oil, hemp lignin, and other natural hemp-derived components, making Hempoxy an eco-friendly alternative to traditional petroleum-based composites.